facebook/react-native/docs/Tutorial.md

 ## ListView

-Let’s now modify this application to render all of this data in a ListView, rather than just the first movie.
+Let's now modify this application to render all of this data in a `ListView` component, rather than just rendering the first movie.

-Why is a ListView better than just rendering all of these elements or putting them in a ScrollView?
-Despite React being fast, rendering a possibly infinite list of elements could be slow.
-ListView schedules rendering of views so that you only display the ones on screen and those already rendered but off screen are removed from the native view hierarchy.
+Why is a `ListView` better than just rendering all of these elements or putting them in a `ScrollView`?
+Despite React being fast, rendering a possibly infinite list of elements could be slow. `ListView` schedules rendering of views so that you only display the ones on screen and those already rendered but off screen are removed from the native view hierarchy.

-First thing's first, add the ListView require to the top of the file.
+First thing's first: add the `ListView` require to the top of the file.

 ```javascript
 var {